Logo

 A blog and podcast series by Bart Busschots & Allison Sheridan.

-PBS 146 of X — Bash: Shell Loops
+PBS 146 of X: Shell Loops (Bash)

 At the end of the previous instalment we promised loops and arrays for this instalment, but as I started to write the notes I realised that was a little too ambitious!
 So, we’ll just explore loops in Bash this time.
 Mind you, there are four different types of loops on the menu, so we have plenty of cool stuff to learn 🙂